Medical peace work is a vast field of practice, and this course will give you a brief overview of the principles.

 Although medical peace work is not strictly a medical specialty (like cardiology or surgery), the lessons it offer are much broader.
 In fact, a basic understanding of violence prevention and peace practice is highly relevant for all healthcare practitioners - no matter where they work or what position they hold.
 This course will give you an overview of some key concepts and dilemmas in this field.
 You will be taught by educators who are experienced in the theory, field work, and advocacy aspects of medical peace work.

-Each week is designed to take around two hours of study, which totals to 12 hours across the six weeks of this course.
-Each week covers a very different topic to the last, so you may find yourself spending more or less time on a particular topic, depending on your interests and experience.
-Ultimately, we hope you will be able to “join the dots” between the six weeks, and understand them within the framework of medical peace work.
+Each week is designed to take around 2-4 hours of study, which totals to 6-12 hours across the 3 weeks of this course.
+Each week covers a very different topic, and you may find yourself spending more or less time on a particular topic, depending on your interests and experience.
+We will help you make connections between the 3 topics, and understand them within the framework of medical peace work.

 The big-picture question: what does peace have to do with health?